albinr/c2app-client/README.md

 Ensure you have Tkinter installed, as it is required for the GUI.
 You might need to install it separately depending on your OS.

-## Build
-The client application does not require a separate build step.
-Make sure the dependencies are installed, and you have the necessary environment variables set up if required.

 ## Test
 Unit tests can be run using the built-in unittest module.
 Make sure all dependencies are installed, and then execute: